qmcurrents/gimic/README.md

 and three (effective) magnetically perturbed AO density matrices in the proper format.

-Currently only recent versions of ACES2 and Turbomole can produce these matrices, but Dalton is in the works.
-If you would like to add your favourite program to the list please use the source, Luke.
+Currently ACES2, Turbomole, G09, QChem, FERMION++, and LSDalton can produce these matrices.

 ## Example